- Engineering. Made in Germany.

 Better to calculate twice than to assemble twice

-If the difference between the actual and nominal dimensions of the planks at the time of installation is not taken into account and taken into account according to their value, the terrace may have to be completely dismantled and relaid later.
+If the difference between the actual and nominal dimensions of the planks at the time of installation is not taken into account and taken into account according to their value, the decking may have to be completely dismantled and relaid later.
 The enormous shear forces resulting from the hygroscopic volume change of the wood are not absorbed by any screw in the world!
 In the worst case, the resulting deformations of the screws make dismantling and reassembly difficult.

 Please keep your distance

 The distance to the wall of the house and other adjacent structures must be at least 10 mm.
 Ideal are 15 or 20 mm.
 For example, painting and cleaning are easier on plaster or wooden facades.
-At the same time, the distance ensures good ventilation under the terrace surface.
+At the same time, the distance ensures good ventilation under the decking surface.

 Be careful with façade spacing